-Furthermore, high blood sugar (which is caused by eating carbohydrates) is also associated with brain shrinkage.
+Furthermore, high blood sugar (which is caused by eating carbohydrates, even the complex ones) is also associated with brain shrinkage.
 Even individuals who have blood glucose levels that are on the high end of normal (90 to 100) are at a much greater risk of brain shrinkage.
 This indicates that the standards set by our medical society need to be redefined and if you want to prevent brain shrinkage, then your blood glucose levels need to be lower than what is generally considered to be normal.

 So, it is for these reasons that many health care providers are beginning to call Alzheimer’s a type 3 diabetes.
-Sugar and grains destroy the brain, and result in not only dementia and Alzheimer’s, but ADHD, depression, tourette’s, autism, anxiety disorders, epilepsy, compulsive overeating, addiction, and any other mental health or neurological disorder as well.
-However, even though it is very clear that sugar and glucose levels play a significant role in dementia, it is vital to be aware that this is only “one” of many causative factors.
+Sugar, grains, and other high carb foods destroy the brain and result in not only dementia and Alzheimer’s, but ADHD, depression, Tourette’s, autism, anxiety disorders, epilepsy, compulsive overeating, addiction, violence, aggression, antisocial behavior, and many other mental health or neurological disorders as well.
+However, even though it is very clear that sugar and glucose levels play a significant role in dementia or Alzheimer’s, it is vital to be aware that this is only “one” of many causative factors.

 Cholesterol and Alzheimer’s